 12. A Few Smartphone Camera Tricks

-Most seniors these days have smartphones and they can use them for much more than just calling and texting.
-Here are some ways you may have not thought of.
+Most seniors these days have smartphones with a camera and they can use them for much more than just calling and sending a text message.
+Here are some ways you can improve your daily life with your smartphone camera.

 - Use the camera on your smartphone to take a photo of your parking spot and/or nearby landmark to help remind you where you parked your car